binaryage/dirac/docs/faq.md

 Agent.
 I usually tend to [disable Figwheel's REPL feature](https://github.com/binaryage/dirac-sample/blob/cfa695c6a1ec6ec6fac3815eec48f65da58fd959/project.clj#L111) in my projects and use Figwheel just as a hot code/css reloader + HUD display for compilation feedback.
 Figwheel's REPL is an extra feature which is not required for core Figwheel functionality.

+### Why my project needs working source maps and no optimizations?

+Dirac's code completion relies on source maps and the fact that project structure does not get transformed.
+Dirac can get access to all your namespace source files loaded in the browser and has enough runtime info about the project structure.

+### My macros are not provided by code completion, what went wrong?

+Dirac uses only client-side information to collect code-completion information.
+It works well with normal namespaces, but macros are fundamentally compile-time thing.
+Dirac cannot see them unless some information about macros gets "exported" to the client-side somehow.

+Good news is that Dirac can read all `ns` forms in your project (in dev mode with no optimizations and working source maps).
+When you mention a macro namespace in a `:require-macros` of some `ns` form or reference some symbols from a macro namespace using `:refer` or `:refer-macros`, Dirac is able to understand this and offer such names in code completions.
+Please note that macro-related names have a green border marker on the left when listed in code completion suggest box.